 The Aboriginal Cultural Heritage Advisory Committee (ACHAC) advises the Minister on matters relating to Aboriginal Cultural Heritage in NSW.

-- Aboriginal Cultural heritage Advisory Committee (ACHAC), Heritage Council of NSW and Heritage NSW.
+Aboriginal Cultural Heritage Advisory Committee, Heritage Council of NSW and Heritage NSW

 Role of the Committee

 The Aboriginal Cultural Heritage Advisory Committee (ACHAC) was established in 2006 under the National Parks and Wildlife Act 1974.

 ACHAC provides advice on Aboriginal cultural heritage issues, including identification, assessment and protection of Aboriginal cultural heritage, heritage impact permit processes, management plans and legislative reform.

 That Aboriginal peoples Country, culture, physical and spiritual connection to their land and waters is recognised, cared for and respected by all people, today and in the future.

 - To increase participation of Aboriginal people in management and protection of Country cultural heritage, including joint management of national parks and protection of Aboriginal biodiversity and biological resources and spiritual values in relation to land and water.